Aizawl: Education

 The literacy rate in Aizawl city, as of the 2011 Census, is approximately 98.4%, one of the highest in India.
 This includes 99% literacy among males and 98% among females.

 The education system in Aizawl includes primary, secondary, and higher education institutions.
 Aizawl also hosts Mizoram University, established in 2001, which offers diverse undergraduate, postgraduate, and doctoral programs.
 The presence of specialised institutes like the Indian Institute of Mass Communication and the National Institute of Electronics and Information Technology (NIELIT) further strengthens the city's academic infrastructure.

 Pachhunga University College was among the earliest colleges founded in 1958.
 Aizawl College, the second oldest college in Aizawl City was established in the year 1975.
 Hrangbana College was established in 1980, located in Chanmari, Aizawl, it has 57 teaching staff with 22 non-teaching staff and more than 2,000 students in the commerce and arts departments.
 Mizoram University established in 2001 provides affiliation to all the colleges in Mizoram.
-Mizoram University also provides post-graduate education as well as B.Tech. education and other departments.
-ICFAI University, Mizoram located in Durtlang, Aizawl West College, Government Aizawl North College, J. Thankima College,Govt.Zirtiri Residential Science College also provides undergraduate courses.
+Mizoram University also provides post-graduate education as well as BTech education and other departments.
+ICFAI University, Mizoram located in Durtlang, Aizawl West College, Government Aizawl North College, J. Thankima College, Govt.Zirtiri Residential Science College also provides undergraduate courses.
 Mizoram Law College provides education to people who seek a profession in Law.
 Indian Institute of Mass Communication and National Institute of Technology Mizoram has already started operations.
 Zoram Medical College is inaugurated on 7 August 2018 in Falkawn.